sphinx-labs/sphinx/specs/sphinx-module-factory.md

 TODO: you say that you unit tests the correct behavior of Safe, but currently the unit tests don't include all four Safes.

 The `SphinxModuleFactory` calls a couple external contracts.
 We test that the interactions with these contracts work properly in the [unit tests for the `SphinxModuleFactory`](TODO(end)).
 However, we don't thoroughly test the internals of these external contracts.
-Instead, we rely on the assumption that they're robust and secure.
+Instead, we rely on the assumption that they're secure and have been thoroughly tested by their authors.
 These external contracts are:
 - OpenZeppelin's `Create2.sol` vTODO, which deploys the `SphinxModule` contracts (via `Create2.deploy`) and computes their addresses (via `Create2.computeAddress`).
 - Gnosis Safe's `enableModule` function, which enables the `SphinxModule` within the user's Gnosis Safe.